 [Interestingly enough, we get the opposite problem--too many people wrote COMPLEMENTARY accounts!
 The NT apocrypha, with all the elaborate mythical stories about the child Jesus, shows that 'uncontrolled' writing was OBVIOUSLY possible!
 The Jewish culture had produced 'inter-necine warfare' documents earlier in the pre-NT OT pseudepigraphic writings.
 A comparison of the pro-Hasmonean 1st and 2nd Maccabees with the anti-Hasmonean Psalms of Solomon will show that the Palestine of the NT was able to generate 'rebuttals' to its internal factions and groups.
 And, that the NT had circulation outside of the early 'Jewish church' can be seen from the fact that the Rabbis made references (and rules, of course!) relative to these documents in Talmud and Midrash (e.g. b.
 Sab.
 116a,b; t.
 Sab. xiii.5; b.
 Gitt.
 45b; t.
 Jad. ii.13).
 There is even some evidence that the Qumran community--before its destruction in the late 60's--had access to the gospels (cf. Thiede's work on the Markan fragment and the Pastoral fragment in Cave 7--TRKW.)
 All this leads up to the fact that there was ample opportunity, ability, and forum for rebuttal of inaccurate historical claims.]

 The explosive growth of the Jewish church (1st) and then Gentile church, as demonstrated by (1) Claudius' expulsion of the Jews & Christians from Rome in 49 ad, only for there to be another group significant enough for Nero to blame the burning of Rome on in ad 64; and (2) the letter from Pliny the Younger to Trajan (c.
-112) on how to deal with the Christian group composed of 'many of all ages and every rank and also of both sexes" in Bithynia (south of the Black Sea);
+112) on how to deal with the Christian group composed of 'many of all ages and every rank and also of both sexes" in Bithynia (south of the Black Sea); and (3) the growth numbers in the early chapters of Acts; JUST WOULD NOT HAVE OCCURRED if the early factual claims of miracles, and esp. the resurrection, would have been popularly known to be false (or could have easily been shown to have been false).
+The resurrection was the proof of Christ's messiahship and proof that God would 'raise' His people as well.

 This too-short a timeframe for legendizing can be illustrated from the case of Alexander the Great.
-The early (an reliable) historians of Alex were Arrian and Plutarch, who wrote more than 400 years after his death in 323BC.
+The early (and reliable) historians of Alex were Arrian and Plutarch, who wrote more than 400 years after his death in 323BC.
 Yet the legendizing of Alex into a divine figure only occurred in the centuries AFTER them!
 (Robin L. Fox, The Search for Alexander).

 Similarly, the Roman historian A. N. Sherwin-White demonstrated from analysis of Herodotus and Thucydides that "Herodotus enables us to test the tempo of myth-making, and the tests suggest that even two generations are too short a span to allow the mythical tendency to prevail over the hard historic core of the oral tradition" (RLRS:190-192).